 Community Programs – Children & Adults

 Oak Hill’s group homes provide quality homes for children and adults with intellectual and physical disabilities.
-Our Homes are located throughout Connecticut.
-Each home has been carefully designed to accommodate the needs of the people living in them.
-Our homes have full-time and part-time support staff, supervisors, nurses, speech therapists, occupational therapists, physical therapists and social workers.
-Our staff also includes dieticians, managers, and behavior specialists.
+Located throughout Connecticut, each home has been carefully designed to accommodate the needs of the people living in them.
+Our group homes have full-time and part-time support staff, supervisors, nurses, speech therapists, occupational therapists, physical therapists and social workers.
+Our staff also includes dietitians, managers, and behavior specialists.
 Most participants have their own bedroom.
 Two to eight program participants live in a home with the average being six per home .